 The publications on the SHRM are supervised and reviewed by an Editorial Board and website editors, consisting of professionals and experts from across the OSCE region.
 The views expressed in the various articles represent those of the contributors.

 The SHRM welcomes guest contributions from experts on issues relevant to the OSCE mandate who wish to reach a relevant audience of OSCE practitioners, policymakers and academics.
+Contributions that address security and human rights issues in a more general way are also welcome.
 If you are interested in contributing, please use the following email address: email@example.com.